Oranjezicht City Farm Market – Insider Guide to Visiting

 (Or just the Oranjezicht Market for short.)

-Every weekend, you’ll find local sellers here offering up fresh, organic produce, as well as restaurant stalls showcasing some of the city’s best global cuisines.
+This is Cape Town’s most famous market!
+Located at the V&A Waterfront, every weekend, you’ll find local sellers here offering up fresh, organic produce, as well as restaurant stalls showcasing some of the city’s best global cuisines.

-What is the Oranjezicht Market?
+What Is the Oranjezicht Market?

 The Oranjezicht Market is a weekend farmer’s market at the V&A Waterfront.
 Locals and tourists alike flock here to buy artisanal goods and organic produce, as well as chow down on some seriously tasty food.